The Ultimate Guide to Marrakech Restaurants, Street Food & Mint Tea

 Traditional Moroccan tagine with lamb and apricots served at elegant Marrakech restaurant with authentic table setting

-An elegant tagine served in a luxury Marrakech restaurant setting.
+An elegant tagine served in a luxury Marrakech restaurant — where centuries-old recipes meet refined presentation.

 Le Jardin